GaloisInc/witness-checker/docs/memory_sparsity.md

   single step identified by `user` will receive an active `MemPort`.
 The other step will receive an unused placeholder `MemPort`, and the checks in (2) will fail.

+## Fractional sparsity

+We may eventually wish to extend the memory sparsity system to support *fractional sparsity*, in which there are `N` memory ports shared by each block of `D` steps, for an average of `N/D` memory ports per step.
+(In the current design, `N` is always 1.)
+This would require a few adjustments to preserve the central property that every `MemPort` is passed to some step:

+* We would need to track a separate `user` for each `MemPort`, and require that all `user` indices are distinct.
+The least expensive way to do this would be to require that they be sorted: `user0 < user1 < sparsity`.
+* We would need a slightly more clever scheme for setting the `user` index for unused `MemPort`s.
+With multiple `MemPort`s in a block, they can't all have `user == 0`.
+* The last block could have fewer than `N` steps in it, in which case it would need to have fewer than `N` `MemPort`s as well.